 ROBERT D. KAPLAN is the bestselling author of seventeen books on foreign affairs and travel translated into many languages, including Earning the Rockies, In Europe's Shadow, Asia’s Cauldron, The Revenge of Geography, Monsoon, The Coming Anarchy, and Balkan Ghosts.
 He is a senior fellow at the Center for a New American Security and a senior advisor at Eurasia Group.
-For three decades his work has appeared in The Atlantic.
+For three decades he reported on foreign affairs for The Atlantic.
 He was chief geopolitical analyst at Stratfor, a visiting professor at the United States Naval Academy, and a member of the Pentagon’s Defense Policy Board, appointed by Secretary of Defense Robert Gates.
 Foreign Policy magazine twice named him one of the world’s “Top 100 Global Thinkers.”

 In the 1980s, Kaplan was the first American writer to warn in print about a future war in the Balkans.
 Balkan Ghosts was chosen by The New York Times Book Review as one of the “best books” of 1993.
 The Arabists, The Ends of the Earth, An Empire Wilderness, Eastward to Tartary, and Warrior Politics were all chosen by The New York Times as “notable” books of the year.
 An Empire Wilderness was chosen by The Washington Post and The Los Angeles Times as one of the best books of 1998.
 The Wall Street Journal named The Arabists one of the five best books ever written about America’s historical involvement in the Middle East.
 The Financial Times named Asia’s Cauldron one of the ten best political books of 2014.